ilhamfp/simpa/README.md

 With Simpa you can find out papers that are similar to the paper you're currently browsing as easy as one click!
 Simpa will also automatically **compare** and **contrast** paper by utilizing the 5Ws + 1H (What, Why, When, Where, Who, and How).
 So you can also easily read what makes them similar & different.

+<p align="center"> <img src="assets/demo.gif" alt="simpa_demo"/>

-> Meaningful comparison, however, can enlighten an audience toward unknown similarities or differences between subjects.
+> Meaningful comparison can enlighten an audience toward unknown similarities or differences between subjects.
 The more informative or surprising a comparative is, the more likely an audience is to be engaged.

-<p align="center"> <img src="assets/demo.gif" alt="simpa_demo"/>

 ## Installation Guide
 Follow the installation guide [here](https://github.com/christianwbsn/simpa-ext)